 While it is not possible to restore a site to its original pre-mining state, it is possible to reclaim a site and establish a healthy, thriving ecosystem that can support productive land use.

-In 2015, the Reclamation and Closure Group was established.
-Headed by the Vice President of Reclamation and Closure, the team is responsible for managing our closed sites and supporting operating mines in their closure planning.
-Since its inception, the unit has assisted in a number of reclamation projects and in improving planning, reporting and Asset Retirement Obligation activities.
+In 2015, we established the Reclamation and Closure Group, which ultimately reports to the EVP, Corporate Affairs and Sustainability.
+The team is responsible for managing our closed sites, assisting new projects in the pipeline – such as Coffee, Century and Borden – and supporting all operating mines in their closure planning.
+Since its inception, the unit has led a number of reclamation projects and focused on improving planning and reporting, Asset Retirement Obligation (ARO) accounting and Life of Mine (LOM) processes.
 The group’s objectives are incorporated in the SEMS and apply to all projects, mines and closed sites.